fetzsav/fetzverse/content/posts/pimping-linux.md

 title: "Pimping Linux"
 date: 2022-06-28T11:12:40-04:00
 draft: true
+showToc: true
+cover:
+    image: "/linuxtheme.png"
+    alt: "Linux Themes"
+    caption: "Linux Themes"
+    relative: false
+    linkFullImages: true
 ---

 The ability to customize and theme the Linux desktop is one of the key attracting features of the operating system.
 You can checkout some of the *best* of these desktops on [r/UnixPorn](https://reddit.com/r/unixporn).
 This high level of customization is not typically available on Windows or OS X. However, even on Linux, it is not as easy as simply *'clicking a button'*.
 You could spend many hours tweaking config files to customize your desktop to your taste.
-Yet, on Linux, the process isn't exactly an easy task.
 Nobody is there to tell you which packages to install or which configurations to set in order to achieve that *riced* desktop feeling.
 In this guide, we will be abstracting away as much of the configuration as possible, and focusing on getting you setup with a sexy desktop quickly.
 After following along with this article and completing all of the steps, you will have a much greater knowledge about how the appearance of your Linux desktop works and how to make any changes you may want.
 Anyways, let's get started.

 ## **Software We Will Be Using**
 1. **{{<underline text="i3wm-gaps">}}** - Window Manager